-One pot, one hour, one great soup.
-And oh so easy.
-Better than restaurant quality broccoli cheese soup for your family or company.
+One pot, one hour, one of the best broccoli cheese soups ever.
+Better than restaurant quality soup for your family or company.
 You will love this soup.

-For lunch, I presented my wife with this wonderful homemade broccoli cheese soup with grilled ham and swiss sandwich.
-She is a happy wife now.
+I presented my wife with this wonderful homemade soup with grilled ham and swiss sandwich.
+She was a very happy wife.

 A solid 5.
 One of my top recipes.

-If you want to copycat Panera’s Broccoli Cheese Soup, then just add one cup matchstick-cut carrots and one stalk thinly sliced celery at the same time as the broccoli.
+If you want to copycat Panera, then just add one cup matchstick-cut carrots and one stalk thinly sliced celery at the same time as the broccoli.

 Make it Bacon Broccoli Cheese Soup